 Soil Testing Cost for Intrusive Site Investigations

-Intrusive site investigations (from £700) - For intrusive site investigations the soil testing requirements may be more bespoke, when compared to testing for waste disposal, and will be determined by a prior assessment of the potential risks likely to be present at a site but is likely to include many of the same elements as in a Waste Classification test, such as inorganic heavy metal contaminants (e.g. lead, cadmium, mercury etc.) and organic chemicals such as TPHs, found in crude oil, and PAHs, released from burning fossil fuels.
-As this service is usually more specific and required due to observed risks to a site, an intrusive site investigation will always require some level of Preliminary Risk Assessment to be carried out first in order to appropriately sample the soil.
+Intrusive Site Investigations - For intrusive site investigations the soil testing requirements may be more bespoke, when compared to testing for waste disposal, and will be determined by a prior assessment of the potential risks likely to be present at a site but, is likely to include many of the same elements as in a waste classification test, such as inorganic heavy metal contaminants (e.g. lead, cadmium, mercury etc.) and organic chemicals such as TPHs, found in crude oil, and PAHs, released from burning fossil fuels.
+As this service is usually more specific and required due to observed risks to a site, an intrusive site investigation will always require some level of preliminary risk assessment to be carried out first, in order to appropriately sample the soil.

-All of our intrusive site investigations include an in-depth report as standard; these reports detail important information on the proposed project, location of the site as well as some background research on its historical use.
-The report will also show the results from laboratory soil testing that we will carry out on soil samples taken from the site.
-Variations of this kind of report are commonly required by waste disposal (muck away) companies and for planning applications or building regulations/ regulatory authorities.
+All of our intrusive site investigations include an in-depth report as standard; these reports detail important information on the proposed project, location of the site as well as background research on its historical use.
+The report will also display the results of laboratory soil testing, carried out on soil samples taken from the site, in addition to detailed interpretations.Ask a question →

 Soil Testing Cost for Waste Disposal

-Before starting a construction project soil testing must be carried out to identify contamination issues or to classify waste for disposal.
+Before starting a construction project soil testing should be carried out to identify contamination issues or to classify waste for disposal.
 If soil contamination is not identified before starting construction there can be major repercussions from environmental authorities and even health problems resulting from contact with contaminants during construction.
-Conducting soil testing can also save you money in the waste disposal process as proper classification will ensure that you don't pay more than you need to when you send soil waste to landfill.
+Conducting soil testing can also save you money in the waste disposal process as proper classification will ensure that it doesn't cost more than it needs to when you send soil waste to landfill.
 Additionally, intentional misidentification of waste to avoid charges is a crime and so ensuring that you correctly classify waste for disposal will cover you against penalties from environmental authorities.

-Waste Classification Testing (from £350) - We offer a fully bespoke soil testing service that can include testing of a huge range of contaminants in soils.
+Waste Classification Testing - We offer a fully bespoke soil testing service that can include testing of a huge range of contaminants in soils.
 For the disposal of soil waste, our soil contamination testing service will involve a waste classification test that determines whether soil is hazardous or not by analysing it for inorganic heavy metal contaminants (e.g. lead, cadmium, mercury etc.) and organic chemicals such as TPHs, found in crude oil, and PAHs, released from burning fossil fuels.
 Heavy metals at high concentrations can be highly damaging to the environment and human health, particularly metals like lead, and organic chemicals remain present in the environment for so long that they will continue to be an issue if they are not identified and taken care of.
-The pH of the soil is also measured.

-WAC Testing (from £400) - For soil waste disposal we can also conduct a WAC test, however, please note that a waste classification test must be done before a WAC test as a WAC test alone does not provide the waste disposal company with enough information to determine the landfill class.
-Hazardous waste will need to pass a hazardous WAC test before it can be accepted to hazardous landfill and non-hazardous waste may be sent to inert landfill if it passes an inert WAC test but it can be sent to non-hazardous landfill without the need for a WAC test.
+WAC Testing - For soil waste disposal we can also conduct a Waste Acceptance Criteria (WAC) test, however, please note that a waste classification test must be carried out before a WAC test, as a WAC test alone does not provide the waste disposal company with enough information to determine a suitable disposal method.
+Hazardous waste will need to pass a hazardous WAC test before it can be accepted to hazardous landfill.
+It may be possible for non-hazardous waste to be sent to lower cost inert landfill, if certain criteria are met, however, it can be disposed of as non-hazardous if preferred.Ask a question →